geodata-p/Turkey_Landslide_analysis_NASA_Data/README.md

 The resulting table was then filtered to isolate Turkey-specific events.

 - **Analyse seasonality**
 -  Landslide events were grouped by month using pandas and visualised with matplotlib.
+Total fatalities and average fatalities per event were charted by month across 2007–2016 to highlight higher-risk months.

 - **Compare impact by trigger** ()
 - **Identify spatial hotspots** ()